neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 The deserialization of such a `DateTime` structure happens as follows:

-- instantiate the idiomatic equivalent of `DateTime` assuming the seconds denote a Unix timestamp
+- instantiate the idiomatic equivalent of `DateTime` assuming the seconds denote a Unix timestamp, giving `1970-01-01T02:15:00Z`
-- set the timezone of the resulting instance, without changing the date/time components (this may lead to ambiguous `DateTime` values when serializing again, read the `Known Limitations` section below to learn more)
+- set the timezone of the resulting instance, without changing the date/time components, giving `1970-01-01T02:15:00+0100[Europe/Paris]` (this may lead to ambiguities, read the `Known Limitations` section below to learn more)

 #### Known Limitations